A Foodcentric Life

 Sally Cameron

-Simple and satisfying, these baby potatoes work beautifully as a side dish for many dinners, or cold the next day turned into potato salad…even with eggs for breakfast.
+Buy the Melissas Baby Dutch Yellow Potatoes, pee wee potatoes or other very small baby potatoes for this recipe.
+Dutch potatoes work beautifully as a side dish for many dinners, or cold the next day turned into potato salad, even with eggs for breakfast and brunch.

 Print Recipe Pin Recipe